-- 1. Start the ExpressCluster X Builder by using the Web browser.
+- Start the ExpressCluster X Builder by using the Web browser.
+Installation path/CLUSTERPRO/clpbuilder-w/clptrek.htm - 2.

-(The path for installation) /CLUSTERPRO/clpbuilder-w/clptrek.htm - 2.
 Open the saved cluster configuration data. - 3.
 When the cluster configuration data is displayed, modify it. - 4.
 Save the modified configuration data. - 5.
 Upload the configuration data from the server where ExpressCluster is saved by using the command prompt.

+'''

-clpcfctrl --push -x <The path where configuration data is saved>
+clpcfctrl --push -x

+path to directory where configuration data is saved

+'''